-OH 408-02: John Van de Wetering, who taught history at The University of Montana from approximately 1959 to 1976, discusses his educational background; personalities and factionalism within the History Department; University administration (Panzer); serving on and being president of the Faculty Senate; the introduction of a Ph.D. program in history; his colleague K. Ross Toole; his leadership in the Montana Committee for the Humanities and the Northwest Inter-Institutional Council on Study Abroad; and how he has spent his time after leaving the University.
+John Van de Wetering describes his educational background and coming to University of Montana to teach history.
+He discusses the personalities and factionalism within the History Department, the introduction of a Ph.D. program in the department, and his colleague K. Ross Toole.
+Van de Wetering talks about University of Montana President Robert Pantzer’s administration and his time on the Faculty Senate including his term as president of the senate.
+He recalls his leadership in the Montana Committee for the Humanities and the Northwest Inter-Institutional Council on Study Abroad and, finally, and how he has spent his time after retiring.

 University of Montana--Missoula.
 Mansfield Library

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org

 Oral History Number

 1 sound file (55:08 min.) : digital, + 1 transcript (27 p. : 28 cm.)

 Van de Wetering, John, "John Van de Wetering Interview, September 25, 2006" (2006).
 University of Montana Oral History Project.
 1.